Call to undefined function mime_content_type()

 All in all: these functions/classes seem to be moving ground and might require a more sophisticated approach.
 I think a wrapper method to abstract from the different implementations should help.

-#9 Updated by Markus Klein over 6 years ago
+#9 Updated by Markus Klein about 7 years ago

 There's another requirement that might play a role: required library "magic_open"